MeseCraft/MeseCraft/README.md

 Currently, this game is stable and has been debugged on an online server environment with many players.
 There is active development so new bugs may come and go.

-Development Schema
+MeseCraft Development Cycle
 -------------------------
-There are three main git branches of MeseCraft
+There are three main git branches of MeseCraft:
-* main: stable branch, meant to be ran by players and servers.
+* `main`: stable branch, meant to be ran by players and on servers.
 Focused on high stabiliy.
-* testing: beta branch, intended for testing new updates, finding bugs, and eliminating them before they are merged into the main branch.
+* `testing`: beta branch, for testing new updates, finding bugs, and eliminating them before merging into the `main` branch.
-* unstable: alpha branch, intended to be used as a staging branch for new code, mods, and fixes.
+* `unstable`: alpha branch, a staging branch for additions to MeseCraft.
+For new code, updates, and fixes.
 Changes and commits should go here.

 Minetest Engine Compatability
 --------------------------